Bobo people: Demographics

 The Bobo number about 110,000 people, with the great majority in Burkina Faso.
 The major Bobo community in the south is Bobo-Dioulasso, the second-largest city of Burkina Faso and the old French colonial capital.
 Further north are large towns, including Fô and Kouka, with Boura in the extreme north in Mali.

-The Bobo are far from homogeneous.
-They are an ancient aggregation of several peoples who have assembled around a number of core clans that do not preserve any oral traditions of immigration into the area.
-Their language and culture are more closely related to those of their Mandé neighbours to the north and west, the Bamana (as well as the Minianka, also known as Mamara Senoufo, and a Gur people) than to their Voltaic neighbours the Gurunsi and Mossi, but they should be thought of as a southern extension of the Mandé people who live in what is now Burkina Faso, rather than an intrusive Mandé group that has recently penetrated the region.
+The Bobo are the descendants of an ancient aggregation who assembled around a number of core clans, none which preserved any oral traditions of immigration into the area.
+The Bobo language and culture are more closely related to those of their Mandé neighbours to the north and west, the Bamana (as well as the Minianka, also known as Mamara Senoufo, and a Gur people) than to their Voltaic neighbours the Gurunsi and Mossi, but they should be thought of as a southern extension of the Mandé people who live in what is now Burkina Faso, rather than an intrusive Mandé group that has recently penetrated the region.
 Although over 41% of Bobo lineages claim a foreign origin, they also say that they are autochthonous.